clementyang24/ELK-Stack-Deployment/README.md

 Machines within the network can only be accessed by the Jump Box Provisioner.
 - The Elk-VM is accessible via SSH from the Jump Box Provisioner, and also from the user's home workstation in order to access the Kibana application via Port 5601.
+- The DWVA machines are accessible via HTTP from the user's workstation, but only through the load balancer.

 A summary of the access policies in place can be found in the table below.